 About BankAmericard Cash Rewards Card

-The Bank of America Cash Rewards credit card has hit the internet’s virtual shelves with an appealing 0% introductory APR on purchases and balance transfers, along with a $100 bonus for spending at least $500 within the first three months of owning the card.
+The BankAmericard Cash Rewards credit card from Bank of America has hit the internet’s virtual shelves with an appealing 0% introductory APR on purchases and balance transfers, along with a $150 bonus for spending at least $500 within the first three months of owning the card.

 This offer may have caught your eye as you were searching for Christmas presents online; after all, the 0% APR is quite appealing if you’re planning on making some big purchases in the next few months.